dlw-digitalworkplace/dw-script-lib/PowerShell/Set-DirectoryClassificationSetting/Set-DirectoryClassificationSetting.md

 # Set-DirectoryClassificationSetting

 ## SYNOPSIS
 This script allows you to set the allowed classification list and creates a new group setting object if not already present.
+It also shown a warning if `EnableMIPLabels` is set to true, this would mean that the classification settings will be ignored.

 Originally this script was also going to include setting the `DefaultClassification` & `ClassificationDescriptions` settings, but at the time of making the script these give HTTP 500 errors (beta endpoints be like 😉), if required, these can be added in the same way as the `ClassificationList` setting.